We provide all the bedding, towels, toilet paper, kleenex tissues, shampoo, soap, food, beverages (except alcohol), and thermoses for your coffee.

 We strongly recommend obtaining travel insurance in case of a need for a cancellation etc. A client of ours that does a lot of hunting trips has used Travelguard and AIG and finds them to be very good.

-- Store ammunition securely in a marked container, separate from the firearm.
-Passengers are permitted up to 5 kilograms (11 lbs) of ammunition
+- Pack ammunition securely in a marked container, separate from the firearm.
+Passengers are permitted up to 5 kilograms (11 lbs) of ammunition.
+Check to make sure you don't have loose bullets in pockets of your jacket that you are wearing when you go through security!

 - Securely wrap knives and pack in checked baggage.